the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 Let's approach the filter function in a different way now.
 We want to define the filter argument - the function - outside of our ES6 class component.
 There we don't have access to the state of the component - thus we have no access to the `searchTerm` property to evaluate the filter condition.
 We have to pass the `searchTerm` to the filter function and have to return a new function to evaluate the condition.
 That's called a higher order function.

 Normally I wouldn't mention higher order functions, but in a React book it makes totally sense.
-It makes sense to know about higher order functions, because React deals with a pattern called higher order components.
-You will get to know the pattern later.
-Now again let's focus on the filter functionality.
+It makes sense to know about higher order functions, because React deals with a concept called higher order components.
+You will get to know the concept later.
+Now again, let's focus on the filter functionality.

 First you have to define the higher order function outside of your class.